Note

 Spreading Components#

-Breakthrough curve spreading arises from three processes.
-To compare them, we express each as an equivalent standard deviation in volume units [m³]:
+Breakthrough curve spreading arises from three processes, expressed as equivalent standard deviation in volume units [m³]:

 Component